kresusapp/kresus/README.md

 modules so that the user executing the Kresus server can use them.

-Note that Kresus needs the latest stable version of Weboob, which is 1.1 at this point of time.
-Although Kresus also works with version 1.0, it is **not** recommended to run it with this version because bank modules might be outdated.
+Note that Kresus needs the latest stable version of Weboob, which is 1.1 at this point.
+Although Kresus would also work with the 1.0 version, it won't let you run this version, because bank modules might be outdated and not updated anymore, and as a result synchronization with your bank website would not work.

 This can be done with the following command, under Debian based systems: